 Can You Upgrade To A Universal Express Pass In Person At The Universal Studios Hollywood Theme Park?

-Provided that Universal Express Passes have not sold out for the day (very rare) you can upgrade your Universal Studios Hollywood park admission ticket to a Universal Express Pass in person at the theme park and just pay the difference which will roughly be between $90 and $120.
+In this case, provided that Universal Express Passes have not sold out for the day (very uncommon) you can upgrade your Universal Studios Hollywood park admission ticket to a Universal Express Pass in person at the theme park and just pay the difference which will roughly be between $90 and $120.

 The best place to purchase a Universal Express Pass at Universal Studios Hollywood is at the Box Office Front of Line which is located inside the theme park just across from the Hello Kitty Store and the DreamWorks Theatre.